-- The love of baseball is in the family.
+The love of baseball is in the family.

-- At age 10, Koepka fractured his nose and sinus cavity when his babysitter’s car was hit at an intersection.
+At age 10, Koepka fractured his nose and sinus cavity when his babysitter’s car was hit at an intersection.

 That summer, he couldn’t play any contact sports, so he spent most days at West Palm Beach’s public Okeeheelee Golf Course.

-- Koepka made his high school golf team as a sixth grader.
+Koepka made his high school golf team as a sixth grader.

-And at age 13, ended his father’s five-year club championship streak at Sherbrooke Golf and Country Club in Lake Worth, Fla., by taking him down in the finals.
+And at age 13, he ended his father’s five-year club championship streak at Sherbrooke Golf and Country Club in Lake Worth, Fla., by taking him down in the finals.

-- Koepka was a huge component to the winning USA Ryder Cup team.
+Koepka was a huge component to the 2016 winning USA Ryder Cup team.

 Before earning his PGA Tour card, Koepka played a ton of golf in Europe.

 He won three times on the Challenge Tour before winning in Turkey on the European Tour.
 He says of his time abroad: “I think it helped me grow up a little bit and really figure out that, ‘Hey, play golf, get it done, and then you can really take this somewhere.’
 I built a lot of confidence off that.”

-- Koepka’s younger brother, Chase, is also a professional golfer.
+Koepka’s younger brother, Chase, is also a professional golfer.

-- Koepka says seeing his mother, Denise Jakows, beat breast cancer while he was in college gave him added perspective on life:
+Koepka says seeing his mother, Denise Jakows, beat breast cancer while he was in college gave him added perspective on life.

 “It made me figure out that life can go pretty quickly, so enjoy it,” he says.
 “Make people laugh, make the best of things.
 Maybe not take things as seriously.”

-- Koepka has worked with Claude Harmon III on his swing since 2013.
+Koepka has worked with Claude Harmon III on his swing since 2013.

 He credits Harmon, son of legendary instructor Butch Harmon, for making his driver swing more repeatable—instead of favoring a draw and missing both ways, Koepka now hits a power fade.
-And for the past two seasons, Koepka has improved his short game under European coach Pete Cowen, who also works with Henrik Stenson, Louis Oosthuizen and Sergio Garcia.
+And for the past two seasons, Koepka has improved his short game under European coach Pete Cowen, who has also worked with Henrik Stenson, Louis Oosthuizen and Sergio Garcia.

-- On the bag for Koepka is Ricky Elliott, a former mini-tour player and teaching pro from Northern Ireland.
+On the bag for Koepka is Ricky Elliott, a former mini-tour player and teaching pro from Northern Ireland.